awsdocs/amazon-ecr-user-guide/doc_source/repository-info.md

 1. Open the Amazon ECR console at [https://console\.aws\.amazon\.com/ecr/repositories](https://console.aws.amazon.com/ecr/repositories)\.

-1. From the navigation bar, choose the region that contains the repository to view\.
+1. From the navigation bar, choose the Region that contains the repository to view\.

 1. In the navigation pane, choose **Repositories**\.